SpendNode Rating for Tria Premium Card

 ETH, USDC, USDT

-We reviewed every premium-tier crypto card in 2026, and the Tria Premium Card delivers the highest cashback rate among self-custodial options: 6% on all purchases while keeping your funds in a self-custodial smart account.
-No other self-custodial card matches this rate.
-The closest is ether.fi Pinnacle at 3% - half the rate.
+Among premium-tier crypto cards in 2026, the Tria Premium Card delivers the highest headline cashback rate among self-custodial options: 6% on the first $2,000 of monthly spend (then 1%) while keeping your funds in a self-custodial smart account.
+No other self-custodial card matches that headline rate.
+The closest is ether.fi Pinnacle at 3%.

 Card Specs